Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Variational wave functions

 \section{Variational wave functions}

 The Abrikosov-fermion representation allows us to express the $S=1/2$ spin operators as products of fermionic creation and annihilation operators~\cite{baskaran1988,affleck1988,affleck1988b}:

 where $\boldsymbol{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$ is a vector of Pauli matrices and $\hat{c}_{i,\alpha}^\dagger$ ($\hat{c}_{i,\alpha}^\dagga$) creates (destroys) a fermion at site $i$ with spin $\alpha=\uparrow$, $\downarrow$.
 This representation fulfills the spin commutation relations, but enlarges the Hilbert space of the system by including unphysical states with empty or doubly-occupied sites.
-The variational states employed in this work are defined by projecting Abrikosov-fermion wave functions into the physical spin space.
-In practice, an uncorrelated wave function $|\Phi_0\rangle$ is obtained as the ground state of a noninteracting Hamiltonian, featuring hopping terms and a fictitious Zeeman field:
+The variational states employed in this work are defined by projecting Abrikosov-fermion wave functions into the physical spin space by using the Gutzwiller projector

-Additional pairing terms can be considered~\cite{lu2011,iqbal2011b,*iqbal-2018}; however, we verified that for all values of $J_2/J_1$ considered in this work (see Fig.~\ref{fig:QPD}) they are never relevant for the construction of the variational Ansatz.